polyfy/polylith/readme.md

 <img src="images/base.png" width="30%">

 The lack of an `interface` makes bases less composable compared to components.
-This is in order, because they solve a different problem and that is to be a bridge between the real world and the components.
+This is in order, because they solve a different problem and that is to be a bridge between the real world and the components it uses.
-It fulfills this by delegating incoming calls to various components (or actually interfaces).
+It fulfills this by delegating incoming calls to these components via their interfaces.

-Let's create the `cli` base to see how it works, by executing the [create b](#create-b) command:
+Let's create the `cli` base to see how it works, by executing the [create base](#create-base) command:
 ```sh
 poly create b name:cli
 ```